drewthomas/2016UKEU/README.md

 * putting a hyper-prior on the standard deviation of &kappa;<sub>pollster</sub>, rather than just assuming a standard deviation of 2; this would allow for the fact that the final estimates of &kappa;<sub>pollster</sub> clearly have a standard deviation much less than 2
 * modelling the obvious-in-retrospect non-independence of the random shock variables &epsilon;<sub>*t*</sub>
 * modelling the obvious-in-retrospect non-Gaussianness of the random shock variables &epsilon;<sub>*t*</sub> (based on their kurtosis, a *t* distribution with ~ 13 d.o.f. might be more suitable)
+* using the 1&ndash;3 polls (with undecided counts) published too late for me to include them